estherdomfeh213/thme/README.md

   IP adddress is a set of numbers that are divied into f0ur octlets.
   Octlets repesents a value between 0 and 255.
 A unit of digital information.

+An IP address is a set of numbers that are divided into four octets.
+The value of each octet will summarise to be the IP address of the device on the network.
+This number is calculated through a technique known as IP addressing & subnetting, but that is for another day.
+What's important to understand here is that IP addresses can change from device to device but cannot be active simultaneously more than once within the same network.

+IP Addresses follow a set of standards known as protocols.
+These protocols are the backbone of networking and force many devices to communicate in the same language, which is something that we'll come onto another time.
+However, we should recall that devices can be on both a private and public network.
+Depending on where they are will determine what type of IP address they have: a public or private IP address.

+A public address is used to identify the device on the Internet, whereas a private address is used to identify a device amongst other devices.
+Take the table & screenshot below as an example.
+Here we have two devices on a private network:

+Device Name	IP Address	IP Address Type
+DESKTOP-KJE57FD	192.168.1.77	Private
+DESKTOP-KJE57FD	86.157.52.21	Public
+CMNatic-PC	192.168.1.74	Private
+CMNatic-PC	86.157.52.21
+	Public

+  ### MAC Addresses
+  The devices on the internet will have a phisical network interface,